Denver Weather: Two Really Good Chances For Spring Snow This Week

 The combination of significant moisture and much colder than normal temperatures could have the triple benefit of slowing the spring snowmelt, increasing the snowpack for at least some river basins, and possibly improving drought conditions particularly for the northeast quadrant of the state.

-The next chance in the weather pattern should arrive early next week with the potential for sunny skies and warmer temperatures on Monday (April 19).MORE NEWS: Memorial Started For Man Killed In Violent Crash In Denver's Highlands Neighborhood
+The next chance in the weather pattern should arrive early next week with the potential for sunny skies and warmer temperatures on Monday (April 19).MORE NEWS: Amtrak Discusses Expanded Rail Service Proposal In Colorado